 For the same reasons, even an IT raid is boasted of in social circles.
 One should just notice the pride in the tone of these people while doing so; as if having or even the probability of having black money is a good thing.

 That is how low we have stooped and that is how acceptable black money has become.

 Also Read: Dreams Of A Corruption Free Nation

 Wide social acceptance of the bribe culture and glamorization of black money is the reason why people are often encouraged to take up jobs that provide sure shot avenues of the same.

-For instance, the society now prefers low paying government jobs over high paying private jobs just because of tax evasion (not paying income tax).
+For instance, society now prefers low-paying government jobs over high-paying private jobs just because of tax evasion (not paying income tax).
 The logic being that ‘2 number ka paisa’ is bound to come and one will not file income tax on it.

 Civil services are particularly considered to be the ideal job for many, not because one gets to do meaningful work through it, but because the job profile is such that one can easily indulge in corrupt practices and make connections to perpetuate it.

 And because of these ‘corruption opportunities’, the civil servants come with a price tag for marriage.
 It is an open secret that they are weighed in crores of rupees for dowry, depending on the amount of black money the officer can earn.